+Functionality Rationale Associated Use Cases

-Aggregation and different pools, providing useful information for DR programs The aggregation and classification module of the iVPP will enable the user to aggregate the different assets of the overall system and create different pools, providing useful information for DR programs, day-ahead and intra-day optimal bidding and dispatch and ancillary services provision.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Non-Functional Requirements Priority 28 Handle data in a secure manner.
-High 29 Have runtimes of up to 5 minutes, depending on the amount of data High 30 Is secure from cyber-attacks.
-High 31 Can be scaled both for more users and for different features.
+Aggregation, Classification and clustering The aggregation and classification module of the iVPP will enable the user to aggregate the different assets of the overall system and create different pools, providing useful information for DR programs.
+Also, it will provide insights to the aggregator regarding the state of their portfolio and assist with forecasting.
+UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8

+id Non-Functional Requirements Priority

+28 Handles data in a secure manner.
+High

+29 Has runtimes of up to 5 minutes, depending on the amount of data.
+High

+30 Is secure from cyber-attacks.
+High

+31 Can be scaled both for more users and for different features.
 Medium